AntikoreDev/vimp/README.md

+> [!WARNING]
+> This was an **April Fools** for 2025, this software is no meant to be used for real purposes, still works though.
+If you want to convert this into a real thing for some reason, feel free to do so!
+You can use the ship sprites from Colorfire Redux for that if you want, freely.

 # Visually Impressive Music Player
 **Visually Impressive Music Player _(VIMP)_** is an experimental music/audio player based on the [Colorfire Redux](https://www.youtube.com/watch?v=DisYiUAFFH4&list=PLpLYs_zE3vbCNgZChhB8-LmvLqdUIefU-) music videos.
 Supports `.ogg` files, as well as `.mp3` and `.wav` weirdly.